 Outside Asheville and Buncombe County, voters in Western North Carolina tend to be more conservative.
 Due in part to Republican-led redistricting, both U.S. representatives for the western part of the state are Republican.

 The state has swung to the right in recent elections and as of 2012 Republicans control the state house and senate.
 The legislature passed the highly controversial HB2 in 2016.
 The so-called "bathroom" bill actually was an attempt by the GOP to limit LGBTQ rights and to undermine local control.
-The bill cost the state billions of dollars in new business development and tourism, but it cost the GOP the governorship in 2016, and it is likely that the bill will be repealed sometime in 2017, although an attempt at repeal in late 2016 failed.
+The bill cost the state billions of dollars in new business development and tourism, but it cost the GOP the governorship in 2016.
+The bill now has been repealed.

 Obama took the state in 2008 but lost narrowly in 2012.
 Trump won NC in 2016.
 However, Democrats won the governorship in 2016, with former Attorney General Roy Cooper beating the sitting Republican Pat McCrory by 10,000 votes.
 Dems also won the office of the Attorney General and Secretary of State.
 The state Supreme Court was flipped to progressives in 2016.
 Ten of 13 North Carolina representatives in the U.S. congress are Republican, and the state has two Republican U.S. senators.
 How long conservatives will rule state politics is a matter of debate, as social trends and demographics – increasing influx of well-educated voters from more liberal areas and the growth of the Hispanic and African-American population, for example – appear to favor progressives.